JamesByers/GA-SEA-DAT1/README.md

 * Complete the [homework assignment](homework/10_yelp_votes_homework.ipynb) with the [Yelp data](data/yelp.csv).
 This is due on Tuesday (12/8).

 **Linear Regression Resources:**
 * To go much more in-depth on linear regression, read Chapter 3 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
-Alternatively, watch the [related videos](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/) or read my [quick reference guide](http://www.dataschool.io/applying-and-interpreting-linear-regression/) to the key points in that chapter.
+Alternatively, watch the [related videos](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/) or read Kevin Markhams [quick reference guide](http://www.dataschool.io/applying-and-interpreting-linear-regression/) to the key points in that chapter.
 * This [introduction to linear regression](http://people.duke.edu/~rnau/regintro.htm) is more detailed and mathematically thorough, and includes lots of good advice.
 * This is a relatively quick post on the [assumptions of linear regression](http://pareonline.net/getvn.asp?n=2&v=8).
 * Setosa has an [interactive visualization](http://setosa.io/ev/ordinary-least-squares-regression/) of linear regression.